Infinitely presented small cancellation groups have the Haagerup property: Linear separation property

 \subsection{Linear separation property}

-Using the local estimate on the density of $\ag$ (see Lemma~\ref{l:prop2}) and the local-to-global density principle (Lemma~\ref{l:lgd}) we now estimate the overall density of edges with walls separating $p$ and $q$, thus obtaining the linear separation property.
+In this subsection we estimate the overall density of edges with walls separating $p$ and $q$, thus obtaining the linear separation property.
+We use the local estimate on the density of $\ag$ (see Lemma~\ref{l:prop2}) and the local-to-global density principle (Lemma~\ref{l:lgd}).

 \begin{tw}[Linear separation property] For any two vertices $p,q$ in $X$ we have

 i.e., the path metric and the wall pseudo-metric are bi-Lipschitz equivalent. \end{tw}

 \begin{proof} The left inequality is clear.
 Now we prove the right one.
 Let $\gamma$ be a geodesic joining $p$ and $q$.
 The number $|E(\gamma)|$ of edges in $\gamma$ is equal to $d(p,q)$.
 On the other hand, the number $|\ag|$ of edges in $\gamma$ whose walls meet $\gamma$ in only one edge is at most $\dw(p,q)$.
 We will thus bound $|\ag|$ from below.